amitjha3385/GettingandCleaningData_Project/CodeBook.md

 The tidydata.txt is a processed subset of the original data.

-1) Each of the datasets, train and test, were read in and combined with activity data from activity.txt and subject data from data.txt.
+1) Each of the datasets, train and test, were read in and combined with activity data from activity.txt and subject data from subject.txt.

-2) Appropriate Headers from features.txt was given as names for the dataframe.
+2) Appropriate Headers from features.txt was given as column names for the dataframe.

-3) The data was subset to contain only information for variable mean(), std(), and meanFreq().
+3) The data was subset to contain only information for mean(), std(), and meanFreq() for the variables.

 4) The functions to perform 1) to 3) are in readdata.R script.